BA (Carleton) 1989, LLB (Dalhousie) 1992, LLM (Cambridge) 1995, PhD (Cambridge) 2002, called to the Bar of Ontario 1994

 He was awarded the Ontario Confederation of University Faculty Associations Teaching Award in 2013, the Edward G. Pleva Award for Excellence in Teaching in 2012, the Bank of Nova Scotia, University of Western Ontario Alumni Association and University Students’ Council Award of Excellence in Undergraduate Teaching in 2008 and Western Law’s Student Legal Society Professor of the Year in 2004 and 2008.
 He has served as a member of the Chief Justice of Ontario’s Advisory Committee on Professionalism and as co-director of the Tort Law Research Group.
 From 2010 to 2014 he was a Goodmans LLP Faculty Fellow in Legal Ethics.
-In 2018-19 he is serving as the Past President of the University of Western Ontario Faculty Association and won the Allan Heinicke Memorial Service Award in 2021.
+He is a former President of the University of Western Ontario Faculty Association and won the Allan Heinicke Memorial Service Award in 2021.

 He frustrates himself playing golf and tennis and supporting sports teams from Philadelphia.
 He is a fan of musical theatre and classic rock, some genres of reality television and the London Knights.